 Apart from these historical documents, folk superstitions have also created tales around Zhong Kui.
 The story of him arranging his sister’s marriage was one.
 According to folklore, Zhong had a great friend, Du Ping, who supported him on his trip to the examination and buried him after he committed suicide.
 When Zhong became the king of ghosts after his death, he went back to his home during the New Year celebrations and married his sister to Du Ping to show his gratitude.

 Because Emperor Xuanzong held Zhong in high esteem, hanging paintings of him gradually became popular among the common people.
-In Dream Pool Essays (《梦溪笔谈》), the 11th century writer Shen Kuo recorded that since the Tang dynasty, it had been a custom to hang paintings of Zhong Kui on the outer doors of the home at the start of the new year.
+In Dream Pool Essays (《梦溪笔谈》), the 11th-century writer Shen Kuo recorded that since the Tang dynasty, it had been a custom to hang paintings of Zhong Kui on the outer doors of the home at the start of the new year.
 During the Song dynasty (960 – 1279), Zhong Kui became a deity in the Daoist pantheon.
-His image would be hung on the walls, and people dressed up effigies of him to perform in rituals.
+His image would be hung on the walls, and people would dress up effigies of him to perform rituals.
 In the Compendium of Materia Medica (《本草纲目》) from the Song dynasty, it was recorded that the ashes from burning a painting of Zhong Kui could cure malaria and relieve a difficult childbirth.

 In most of the paintings, which are based on Wu Daozi’s version, Zhong Kui wears a red robe and carries a long knife in one hand.
 In his other hand, he is clutching a little demon and glaring at it with fiercely rounded eyes.
 Because of the legend’s popularity and Zhong Kui’s useful powers—who doesn’t want a supernatural protector against ghosts and demons?—the ghostbusting god and his stories have inspired countless Chinese folk tales and works of art over the centuries.